 Regularly Conduct Peer-To-Peer Award Sessions

-It might seem like a small gesture at first, but it’s a great way to learn from your peers.
+It might seem like a small gesture at first but it’s a great way to learn from your peers.
 As you get to know each other, you’ll learn about your team’s different skill sets and projects that align with business objectives.

 Once a month at MAKO Design + Invent, each team of designers and engineers shares some of the projects they’ve worked on and highlights how they collaborate to solve problems together.
 This process is incredibly valuable for especially challenging projects that require creative solutions.
-Employees can share ways with the entire team to think outside to box.
+Employees can share ways with the entire team to think outside the box.

 Ensure Praise Is Consistent, Fair and Reliable